project-oak/oak/docs/programming-oak.md

-Under the covers the [`derive(OakExports)`](https://project-oak.github.io/oak/sdk/oak_derive/derive.OakExports.html) macro implements `oak_main` for you, with the following default behaviour:
+Under the covers the [`derive(OakExports)`](https://project-oak.github.io/oak/sdk/oak_derive/derive.OakExports.html) macro implements a main function named `oak_main` for you, with the following default behaviour:

 - Create an instance of your Node `struct` (using the `new()` method from the [`OakNode`](https://project-oak.github.io/oak/sdk/oak/grpc/trait.OakNode.html)